kameshsampath/fruits-api-gitops/docs/env-setup.md

 ## Setup Kubernetes Environment

-With Ansible environment ready we are all good to setup demo environment with required components installed,
+With Ansible environment ready we are all good to setup demo environment with required components installed.

+Copy the `$DEMO_HOME/vars.yml` to `$DEMO_HOME/vars.local.yml` and edit the values to suit your environment.

 ### Minikube clusters